KristijanArmeni/encoders_report/report.md

 ### Performance metrics

-The performance of the encoding model was quantified by calculating the Pearson correlation between the observed BOLD responses and the predicted BOLD responses on the held-out test story.
+The performance of the encoding model was quantified as the Pearson correlation between observed and predicted BOLD responses on the held-out test story.
-Following @lebel_natural_2023 we averaged the encoding model's performance across 15 repetitions.
-This allows for a more reliable estimate thereby reducing the risk of performance being biased by any particular split of the data.
+To obtain a more reliable estimate, we averaged encoding model performance across 15 repetitions, thereby reducing the risk of performance being biased by any particular split of the data.

 :::{table}
 :label: regression_table
 ![](#nb_regression_table)

 Regression parameters as used in the original work, reproduction, and replication experiments.
+For explanation of individual parameters see main text.
 :::

 ## Code